Psalms For Life

 20 They talk about undermining your just rule

-all the while throwing your name around
+all the while mouthing your name

 to legitimize what they do.

-and abhor those who defy you?
+and abhor those who defy you, YHWH?

-22 I can’t stand anything about them
+22 I can’t stand a single thing about them

-and count all your enemies my enemies!
+and count all your foes my foes too!

 23 Search me and know my heart, O God